Barcelona’s beach

 How to get to the beach?

-How you get to the beach depends on which platja you want to visit.
-If you go to Platja de San Sebastiá or La Barceloneta, it is best to take the metro to Barceloneta stop (L4, yellow line).
-From the metro station you can walk to the beach in ten minutes, via Passeig Joan de Borbó.
-From the centre, by the way, it’s a nice walk along the port to the beach and you might as well not take the metro.
+How you reach the beach depends on which platja you plan to visit.
+For Platja de San Sebastià or La Barceloneta, the best option is to take the metro to Barceloneta station (L4, yellow line).
+From the station, it’s a pleasant 10-minute walk along Passeig Joan de Borbó to the beach.
+Alternatively, you can enjoy a scenic stroll from the city center along the harbor, making the metro unnecessary.

-Eating and drinking at Barcelona’s beach
+Dining, lunch and drinking at Barcelona’s beach

 Beach vendors in Barcelona